-Our industry is highly competitive with numerous competitors ranging from well-established manufacturers to innovative start-ups.
+Our industry is highly competitive with numerous competitors from well-established manufacturers to innovative start-ups.
 A number of our competitors have significantly greater financial, technological, engineering, manufacturing, marketing and distribution resources than we do.
 Their greater capabilities in these areas may enable them to compete more effectively on the basis of price and production and more quickly develop new products and technologies.

-We estimate that the total market for surgical suction canisters is approximately \$100 million and has a compound annual growth rate of 5%.
-We estimate the total cost of using surgical canisters is a multiple of \$100 million because this amount does not include the labor to handle the canisters, disposal costs and solidifying compounds commonly used to minimize exposure to health care workers.
+We estimate that the total market for surgical suction canisters is approximately \$120,000,000 and has a compound annual growth rate of 5%.
 Cardinal Health, Inc., a \$90 billion plus medical manufacturer and distributor, is a leading competitor.
 Another one of our competitors is Stryker Instruments, a wholly-owned subsidiary of Stryker Corporation, which is a publicly-traded company with revenues of approximately \$5 billion, and has a leading position in this market.
-Cardinal Health, Inc., has recently begun advertising a powered device similar to that which Stryker currently markets.
+Cardinal Health, Inc. has recently begun advertising a powered device similar to that which Stryker currently markets.
 Both of these competitors are better capitalized than we are.

-Although the BioDrain StreamwayTM FMS is directly connected to the sanitary sewer helping to reduce potential exposure to infectious fluids, it is possible that installation of the system will cause inconvenience and lost productivity as the operating rooms in which they are installed will need to be temporarily shut down.
+Although the BioDrain FMS is directly connected to the sanitary sewer helping to reduce potential exposure to infectious fluids, it is possible that installation of the system will cause inconvenience and lost productivity as the operating rooms in which they are installed will need to be temporarily shut down.
 In addition, remodel work may be necessary in preparation for, or as a result of, an installation.
 In some cases, the costs to rework plumbing lines to accommodate for our system may outweigh the expected savings and/or lengthen the expected return on investment time.